 At every visit, your pets will receive a comprehensive physical exam, appropriate tests, and all indicated medications.
 The onset and progression of disease can be subtle.
 A physical exam enables early detection.
 We will discuss your issues or concerns and offer recommendations.

 The focus of our practice is preventive medicine.
-Many diseases and conditions can be easily and cost effectively prevented through diagnostic screenings, vaccinations, and monthly treatments.
+Many diseases and conditions can be easily and cost effectively prevented through diagnostic screenings and species appropriate foods.
 Recommendations are based on individual age and lifestyle.

 Preventative measures include:

 - Bloodwork screening tests

 - Vitamin D tests (Dr. Nancy prefers Rx Vitamins for Pets Vitamin D Test Kit with VDI labs)